michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 You want to implement Azure Search to allow the application to search the index by using various criteria to locate documents related to accommodation venues.
 You want the application to list holiday accommodation venues that fall within a specific price range and are within a specified distance to an airport.
 What should you do?
-Configure the Filter property of the SearchParameters class.
+<b>Configure the Filter property of the SearchParameters class.</b>

 76. You are a developer at your company.
 You need to edit the workflows for an existing Logic App.
 What should you use?
-the Enterprise Integration Pack (EIP) - For business-to-business (B2B) solutions and seamless communication between organizations, you can build automated scalable enterprise integration workflows by using the Enterprise Integration Pack (EIP) with Azure Logic Apps.
+<b>the Enterprise Integration Pack (EIP)</b> - For business-to-business (B2B) solutions and seamless communication between organizations, you can build automated scalable enterprise integration workflows by using the Enterprise Integration Pack (EIP) with Azure Logic Apps.

 77. You are a developer for a company that provides a bookings management service in the tourism industry.
 You are implementing Azure Search for the tour agencies listed in your company's solution.
 You create the index in Azure Search.
 You now need to use the Azure Search .NET SDK to import the relevant data into the Azure Search service.